openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 description

-> **Receiver-Supplied**, An optinal string to describe the properties of the stream.
+> **Receiver-Supplied**, An optional string to describe the properties of the stream.
   This is useful in multi stream systems to identify the stream for human actors.
 The transmitter may truncate the string beyond allowed max length.